As Tropical Storm Jerry churns in the Atlantic, Priscilla and a nor'easter threaten US with flooding

 A tropical storm warning associated with Raymond was issued from Zihuatanejo to Cabo Corrientes, Mexico.

-Tropical Storm Priscilla was centered about 165 miles (265 kilometers) west-southwest of the southern part of Baja California and moving north-northwest at 8 mph (13 kph) with maximum sustained winds of about 45 mph (75 kph).
+Tropical Storm Priscilla was centered about 170 miles (275 kilometers) west of Cabo San Lazaro, Mexico, and moving north-northwest at 8 mph (13 kph) with maximum sustained winds of about 50 mph (85 kph).

 Priscilla had approached major hurricane status Tuesday before weakening to a tropical storm on Wednesday.